vkonton/chordEr/README.md

 * Download ChordEr's sources or clone this repository.

-* For a default build:
+* For a default build (w/ eventual consistency):

 		make

+* For linearizability (w/ chain replication):

+		make chain

 Usage
 -----